Asyad

 Asyad is a logistics service provider in Oman.

-History and operations
+History

 Asyad was established in 2016 and is headquartered in Muscat, Oman.
 Asyad operates logistics solutions via ports, free zones, and maritime assets in the Arabian Peninsula.
 Asyad Group has three deep ports, two free zones, an economic zone, a dry dock, and a dry port.
 The group's maritime services include a fleet of 80 vessels which is largest dry docks in the Middle East.

+Operations

 Asyad Shipping

 Asyad Shipping operates a fleet of 80 vessels with a total deadweight capacity of 9.7 million tons.

 Free Zones

 Asyad Group operates two free zones: Sohar Freezone and Salalah Freezone.
 Three new plants began operations at Salalah Free Zone (SFZ), part of Asyad Group.
 These new additions contribute OMR 23.4 million to the existing investments and businesses in the free zone.

 Ports

 Asyad Group is the largest port operator in Oman, mainly the three main ports of Salalah, Sohar and Duqm.
 Asyad Group has partnered with the online logistics marketplace Zipaworld Innovation for expanding its business.

-The Port of Salalah, recognized as one of the largest multi-purpose ports in the Middle East, achieved a significant milestone in 2022 by handling 18.5 million metric tons of general cargo.
-This positive trend continued into January of the following year, with the Port managing 1.9 million metric tons of general cargo, marking the highest volume recorded in any month since its establishment.
-In addition to its global recognition as the 2nd most efficient container port in 2021, the Port of Salalah has maintained its focus on improving Container Terminal performance.
-Throughout the first quarter of 2023, it consistently surpassed previous records for Port Moves Per Hour (PMPH), often exceeding 200 PMPH.
-This enhanced efficiency results in reduced Port stays for shipping lines, leading to time savings, minimized environmental impact, and cost reductions.